Saws and Sanders For Building Decks

 But a sanding block is indisensible.
 You will need it for all kinds of

-That is a fairly comprehensive list of what is required from the cutting, sawing and sanding perspective.
+There you have it, a fairly comprehensive list of what is required from the cutting, sawing and sanding perspective.